 Reading a Song Chart

 Reading a song chart is not as hard as it looks.
-Let's go through everything you need to know to be able to read any song chord chart from start to finish.
+Let's go through everything you need to know to be able to read a song chord chart from start to finish.

 The first Bar